carbon-design-system/ibm-products/packages/ibm-products/src/components/AddSelect/next/README.md

 # AddSelect - Composable Components

-This directory contains the composable version of the AddSelect components, inspired by the web components implementation and following the pattern established by the composable Tearsheet.
+This directory contains the composable version of the AddSelect components.

 ## Overview